 - You wear the timing chip around your left ankle, using the included neoprene band.
-Wear the chip during the whole race, and return it (if rented) after finishing.
-You will find a container in the finish area.
+Wear the chip during the whole race.

 The transition areaThe transition area is located on the beach.
 Entry into the transition area is restricted to athletes only.
 Spectators, family/friends and coaches are not allowed.
 Athletes can enter and leave the transition area freely, but must show their race number.
 Since the transition area will be used for races after you have finished, please remove your bike and gear as soon as you have finished.